Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 - Old Dominion's games have gone over 51.5 points in all three opportunities this season.

-- The combined points per game average of the two teams, 57, is 5.5 points greater than Saturday's over/under.
+- The two teams combine to average 57 points per game, 5.5 more than the total in this contest.

-- The 52.3 points per game these two squads have allowed their opponents to score this season are 0.8 more than the 51.5 over/under in this contest.
+- These two squads surrender a combined 52.3 points per game, 0.8 more than this contest's over/under.

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in three games this year.
+- Buffalo has one win against the spread in three games this season.

-- When Buffalo piles up more than 321.0 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Buffalo totals over 321.0 yards, the team is 1-1 against the spread and 1-2 overall.

-- This year, the Bulls have turned the ball over two times, while the Monarchs have forced two.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.